kinnala/scikit-fem/README.md

 ### Unreleased

+- Deprecated: `side` keyword argument to `FacetBasis` in favor of the more explicit `InteriorFacetBasis` and `MortarFacetBasis`.
+- Added: `ExteriorFacetBasis` for integrating over the boundary facets.
+Aliased as `FacetBasis`.
+- Added: `InteriorFacetBasis` for integrating over the interior facets, e.g., evaluating error estimators with jumps and implementing DG methods.
+- Added: `MortarFacetBasis` for integrating over the mortar mesh.
-- Fixed: Include explicit Python 3.9 support (for the base functionality)
+- Fixed: Include explicit Python 3.9 support.

 ### [2.4.0] - 2021-01-20